Majorons Revisited: light dark matter as FIMP: conclusion

 \section{conclusion}

 In this work, we relooked into the original Majoron model, the existence of which is due to the spontaneous breaking of global lepton number symmetry.
 Its feeble coupling with the SM fields renders itself as a natural candidate for FIMP-like dark matter.
 Earlier studies showed that though it is plausible to have Majorons as FIMP-like dark matter, the relic satisfaction remains a challenge and Majoron mass can either be 2.7 MeV or heavy $\sim$ TeV.
 In an effort to explore the possibility of having Majorons as a viable FIMP type DM candidate in a broader range (and below GeV) so as to make it interesting from the observational point of view, we include a higher order explicit lepton number breaking term in the Lagrangian involving RHNs and the spontaneous symmetry breaking scalar field.
 While such an interaction presents itself as a natural soft symmetry-breaking term (due to the suppression by the cut-off scale), it introduces new feeble interaction for Majorons, thereby introducing new production channel for Majorons via annihilation of the RHNs.
+As a result, a viable parameter space of freeze-in type of Majoron dark matter follows in the range $\mathcal{O}$(keV - GeV).